jbelvin85/tatwats/docs/GLOSSARY.md

 ### Pod

-In the context of PodTracker, a 'Pod' refers to a playgroup of Magic: The Gathering Commander players who regularly play together and track their games.
+In the context of PodTracker (an example PWA built with tatwats), a 'Pod' refers to a playgroup of Magic: The Gathering Commander players who regularly play together and track their games.

 ### SWR (Stale-While-Revalidate)